patrickdean/homegame/03-player-agreement.md

 ## Buy In

-The players will decide *how* or *why* their characters are invested in the world, adventure, or the party, not *if*.
+The players will decide *how* or *why* their characters are invested in the world, adventure, party, or the scene, not *if*.
 To that end, we'll use the first session to solidify the characters' backstories, player bonds, and obligation.

+We may begin a scene in medias res.
+After describing the scene, the DM may say, "Where are you and what are you doing?".
+It's the player's job to integrate the character into the scene.

 ## The Wangrod Defense